Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 This simple structure, emerging from integrability, ensures that the linearized dynamics of $v_j$ around $Q$ behaves the same for all $j\geq 1$.
 This allows us to choose the profiles for $v_j$ to be the same as those for $v_1$.
-Moreover, the previous work \cite{KimKimKwon2024arxiv} has already established that, when $v$ is even, the profile for $v_1$ is given by $P_1=-(ib+\eta)\frac{y}{2}Q$.
+The profile for $v_1$ has already established in the previous work \cite{KimKimKwon2024arxiv}, namely $-(ib+\eta)\frac{y}{2}Q + (i\nu+\mu)\frac{1}{2}Q$.
+However, our symmetry restriction implies that $v_1$ is odd, the profile for $v_1$ is given by $P_1=-(ib+\eta)\frac{y}{2}Q$.

 Under this observation, we derive the formal system of modulation parameters.
 We renormalize the flow as

 and we also use nonlinear variables $w_{j}$ defined by

 In the radial setting, we will use dynamics of $w$ and $w_{2k-1}$ for each $1\le k \le L$.
 See remark \ref{rem:why only 2k-1}.
 We assume